-3. Call to Recognize and Regulate.
+3. Call to Recognize and Regulate

 This Article calls for recognition and regulation of all forms of MDPs, with some limits.
-We should recognize and regulate MDPs because of the impact of PwC and Deloitte in "striking first," as viewed through the lens of "first-to-market" theories, 295 demonstrates how the accountants have already gained a huge competitive advantage in the national market for transactional legal and tax services.
-Further, the old arguments about needing to prevent the proliferation of MDPs are now stale: MDPs do exist; attempts to ignore them have failed to deter them.
-296 And now we have global market actors prominently establishing them in the corporate sector.
+We should recognize and regulate MDPs because of the impact of PwC and Deloitte in "striking first," as viewed through the lens of "first-to-market" theories.310 This demonstrates how the accountants have already gained a huge competitive advantage in the national market for transactional legal and tax services.
+Further, the old arguments about needing to prevent the proliferation of MDPs are now stale: MDPs do exist; attempts to ignore them have failed to deter them.311 Now, we have global market actors prominently establishing them in the corporate sector.
 Finally, if we recognize and regulate them, lawyers will still have the opportunity to respond by leveraging the market monopoly that they currently enjoy.

-Lawyers in the U.S. should be able to provide legal services under the MDP practice model because the need to stay competitive globally with the Big Four accounting firms is more imperative than ever, as the battle has now come to our shores.
-297 The impact of PwC and Deloitte in "striking first" is demonstrated through a discussion of first-to-market impact.
-In Lieberman and Montgomery's 1988 paper, "First Mover Advantages," they argue that companies who are "first movers" gain three distinct advantages.
-298 First, the first mover has the advantage of technological leadership, which means that the first mover can often secure patent rights with valuable economic advantages as well meaning that the first mover will be able to use that advantage to continue to refine its product or offering that is responsive to its market and ensuring continuing customer satisfaction.299 Second, the first mover gains control over resources, including cornering access points to the market or valuable geographic locations that can only support one market actor.300 Finally, the first mover has an advantage because it is simply inefficient and inconvenient for a customer to switch a newer brand.
-301
+Lawyers in the United States should be able to provide legal services under the MDP practice model because the need to stay competitive globally with the Big Four accounting firms is more imperative than ever, as the battle has now come to our shores.312 The impact of PwC and Deloitte in "striking first" is demonstrated through a discussion of first-to-market impact.
+In Lieberman and Montgomery's 1988 paper, First Mover Advantages, they argue that companies who are "first movers" gain three distinct advantages.313 First, the first mover has the advantage of technological leadership, which means that the first mover can often secure patent rights with valuable economic advantages, and that the first mover will be able to use that advantage to continue to refine its product or offering that is responsive to its market and ensuring continuing customer satisfaction.314 Second, the first mover gains control over resources, including cornering access points to the market or valuable geographic locations that can only support one market actor.315 Finally,